Geoffrey Kondogbia: Inter Milan

 On 22 June 2015, Inter Milan announced that they had signed Kondogbia on a five-year deal for an initial fee of €31 million, subject to a medical, beating a reported €40m bid from city rival A.C.
 Milan.
 He scored his first goal for his new team on 8 November, the only away against Torino FC.
 On 14 February of the following year, he was sent off at the conclusion of a bad-tempered 1–2 loss at ACF Fiorentina for sarcastically applauding the referee; he received a two-match ban.

 In June 2016, the Serie A club announced the total cost of Kondogbia was €40.501 million.

 Valencia

 On 21 August 2017, Valencia CF announced that they reached an agreement with Internazionale for the loan of Kondogbia until 30 June 2018, with an option to make the deal permanent.
 The deal was part of a loan exchange, with João Cancelo moving in the other direction.
-He scored on his debut six days later, playing the full 90 minutes and helping to a 2–2 away draw against Real Madrid.
+He scored on his debut six days later, playing the full 90 minutes of an away fixture against Real Madrid and helping the team to a 2–2 draw.

 On 24 May 2018, Valencia redeemed the buyout clause of Kondogbia and the player signed a four-year contract.

 Atlético Madrid

 On 3 November 2020, Kondogbia joined Atlético Madrid on a four-year contract.
 The club was granted an exception to sign him outside of the transfer window after Arsenal had met the release clause of Thomas Partey on deadline day.
+He was mainly used as a substitute in his first season as the team won the league, not starting a game until February.

+In 2021–22, Kondogbia played 28 league games, with only minor muscular injuries preventing more.
+He scored his only goal of 93 appearances for the Rojiblancos on 9 January, equalising in a 2–2 draw at Villarreal CF in which he was also sent off.

+Marseille

+On 30 June 2023, Kondogbia returned to Ligue 1 for the first time in eight years, signing for Olympique de Marseille for four seasons for a fee of €8 million.
+He made his debut on 9 August in a Champions League third qualifying round first leg away to Panathinaikos F.C. in which he was sent off; his first yellow card came within 30 seconds of kick-off.